ragardner/tksheet/README.md

 ```

 ### Features
- - Display and modify tabular data.
+ - Display and modify tabular data
- - Stores its display data as a Python list of lists, sublists being rows.
+ - Stores its display data as a Python list of lists, sublists being rows
  - Runs smoothly even with millions of rows/columns
  - Edit cells directly
  - Drag and drop columns and rows